unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 First, we will do the actual prediction step.
 > ## Predict the labels for both training and test set and compare to the true values
 > Even though we here use a different model architecture and a different task compared to episode 2, the prediction step is mostly identical.
-> Here you should predict the labels for the training set and the test set and then compare them in a scatter plot to the true labels.
+> Use the model to predict the labels for the training set and the test set and then compare them in a scatter plot to the true labels.
 >
-> * Is the accuracy of the predictions as you expected (or better/worse)?
+> * Is the performance of the model as you expected (or better/worse)?
 > * Is there a noteable difference between training set and test set?
 And if so, any idea why?
 > > ~~~
 > > y_train_predicted = model.predict(X_train)